walles/riff/README.md

 - Support `riff -b path1 path2` to diff files ignoring whitespace
 - Bound how-much-to-highlight restriction by number of characters highlighted rather than by number of tokens highlighted
+- Get ourselves some kind of benchmark suite / example(s)